Doctor of Philosophy (PhD) in Intelligence and Global Security

 - Dissertation Option: the student will produce, present, and defend a doctoral dissertation after receiving the required approvals from the student’s Committee and the PhD Review Boards.

-- Publication Option: the student will produce, present, and defend doctoral research that is published as articles (3 required) in high-impact journals identified by the university and the student’s Committee.
+- Publication Option: the student will produce, present, and defend doctoral research that is published as articles (3 required) in peer reviewed journals identified by the university and the student’s Committee.
 Students must receive the required approvals from the student’s Committee and the PhD Review Board prior to publication.

 Prior Achieved Credits May Be Accepted